-- Sophomore students must have a minimum cumulative GPA of 3.25 and junior students must have a minimum cumulative GPA of 2.75. - The student must complete the off-campus application by April 1st for fall semester and December 1st for spring semester. - Along with the off-campus housing application, the student must complete an itemized budget. - The student must provide a letter of support from his/her parent approving the concept of living off campus.
+- Students with 60 credit hours or less must have a minimum 3.25 cumulative GPA and students with more than 60 credit hours must have a minimum 2.75 cumulative GPA. - The student must complete the off-campus application by August 1 for fall semester and January 1 for spring semester. - Along with the off-campus housing application, the student must complete an itemized budget. - Students under the age of 18 must provide a letter of support from his/her parent approving the concept of living off campus.
 If students do not apply to live off campus, they will be charged to live in a campus facility. - Failure to adhere to these criteria could result in the loss of institutional aid.